akshitsoota/LocNotes/README.md

 2. Force Touch on a location the user visited from a location log
 3. Viewing the location of a location that the user visited

+### Before running this application...

+Before you are able to run this application, you must change two files: `/LocNotes/endpoints_template.plist` and `LocNotes/amazon-aws-credentials_template.plist`.

+The file `/LocNotes/endpoints_template.plist` must be renamed to `/LocNotes/endpoints.plist` and `LocNotes/amazon-aws-credentials_template.plist` must be renamed to `LocNotes/amazon-aws-credentials.plist` for them to be picked up by the XCode environment.

+Necessary changes must be made to both these files by filling in valid values for all the dummy key-value pairs.
+These two files are crucial to the LocNotes application connecting to the backend server (instructions to configure that can be found [here](https://github.com/akshitsoota/LocNotes-EC2Backend)) and uploading images correctly.

 ### What's next?

 With the limited time I had over the summer, I wanted to hack together a few of my ideas.
 This left me with limited time to finish this project in its